davlock/futurism/Interment.md

 The protagonist, Aurora, goes through an informal ritual - completing a last request for her mother by planting a flower in a greenhouse-like temple.
 The meaning of the ritual is unclear - perhaps one of closure–a symbolic interment–but it remains somewhat ambiguous and she fights to remain stoic throughout the day.
 At the end of the day, she hears of the successful cryogenic revival of a dog, implying a much stronger possibility of her mother’s eventual revival.
 Her friend holds Aurora as she processes the moment’s overwhelming juxtaposition of grief and hope.
 Having confronted some of this, she concludes the day with more peace-of-mind.
 In hindsight, the meaning of the day’s ritual shifts away from one of symbolic interment towards a representation of her mother’s love of life and of a seed of hope.

 I chose to focus on the build-up to a successful canine re-animation, because the context is important to imagining depth of initial reactions.
-The actual I hope to explore the proceeding stages through additional characters’ eye’s.
+I hope to explore the proceeding stages through additional characters’ eye’s.

 Actionable feedback would be appreciated.

+Some references:
+- See the Nexus series by Ramez Naam for particularly plausible and jarring abuses of biotech (as mentioned in ref. to the father's early life
+- Thesies about future technological progress were inspired by the original Foresight podcast episode, as well as Prime Mover's Lab Roadmap and the Founders Fund blog

 &nbsp;&nbsp;